LorianSchweikert/DeNovo_Transcriptome/trinity-assembly.md

    --CPU 16 :: 16 CPUs (threads) are used
 ```

 This next chucnk of code is for screening the transcriptome for vector contamination.
-This is required before submission to NCBI.
+This is required before submission to NCBI TSA repository.
 Remove any vector contaminants from transcriptome, then save as Trinity-VecCon.fasta

 ```bash
 # Make Folder for Univec Blasting